 A small token that shows the person you know them, pay attention to what they use and enjoy, etc. will often make the person feel more love than a large number of gifts that required little thought.

 A great way to think of thoughtful gifts is by thinking about what the person enjoys.
 Then looking for experience or consumable gifts to align with their interests and preferences.
-Check out this post and this post for some great ideas for thoughtful (and clutter-free!) gift ideas to get you started!
+Check out this post for some great ideas for thoughtful (and clutter-free!) gift ideas to get you started!

 Shopping online can be a wonderful way for Highly Sensitive People to avoid the crowds, traffic, and general hustle and bustle of shopping altogether.

 8. Choose less holiday “stuff”

 I’ve talked before about how minimalism and less “stuff” are beneficial for Highly Sensitive People.
 This is true at any time of year, but especially during the holidays.